macdonst/push-workshop-eu-2017/index.md

 ---
 layout: home
-title: PhoneGap Day US Push Workshop
+title: PhoneGap Day EU Push Workshop
 ---

 ## What You Will Build